catalyst/moodle-tool_lockstats/README.md

 # How it works

 It implements a proxy lock factory which adds instrumentation around the real lock factory.
+It will log details about each cron task when a lock is obtained and released.
+This is the data  that is obtained,

+- Task name
+- Duration
+- Hostname
+- Time gained
+- Time released
+- PID

 # Installation